ThatOrJohn/flowturi/README.md

 4. The Sankey diagram will automatically update as new data arrives
 5. Enable "Auto-reconnect" to automatically reconnect if the connection is lost

+### Flowturi Real-Time Sandbox

+Want to test Flowturi's Real-Time mode with some synthetic data?
+Check out the [flowturi-realtime-sandbox](https://github.com/ThatOrJohn/flowturi-realtime-sandbox) repo!
+It’s a handy setup that generates test data and streams it to WebSocket clients.
+The sandbox uses **Docker Compose to spin up all the services** (including Node.js, Apache Flink, and Kafka, depending on your mode).

 ## Data Format

 ### Historical mode expects data in the following format: